 - U.S. Embassy in Guatemala City – 2326-4501 and 2326-4000

-Also, if you are traveling with a pet in Antigua and need veterinary care, I would recommend Dr. Hugo from Veterinaria El Arca.
+Also, if you are traveling with a pet in Antigua and need veterinary care, I recommend Dr. Hugo from Veterinaria El Arca.

 Travel Medical Insurance